qwarksky/preprocessing_challenge/README.md

 The Goal of this project is to try different language and library to preprocess a dataset in a pipeline.

-* duckdb_sql.sql : preprocessing only un SQL
+* duckdb_sql.sql : preprocessing only in SQL

 # Help links